 - University Records: Includes administrative files, publications, photographs, films, and papers of faculty and alumni

-This collection offers a wide range of current fiction, poetry, biography, and popular books on
+This collection offers a wide range of books for leisure reading, including current fiction, biography, poetry, and popular books on contemporary social issues.

 A collection of spoken-word, long-playing phonograph records containing poetry, drama, and other literary works.